zzgab/asseteer/README.md

 ## How
 You pilot Asseteer from the `composer.json` file:

-- Declare the extenral files to download, as regular `require` dependencies.
+- Declare the external files to download, as regular `require` dependencies.
 - Optionally define their specifics (URL to download) in the `repositories` section.
 - Then, configure the copy operations in the `extra` section.
 - Finally, invoke the `post-install-cmd` hook in `scripts` section.